Top 5 Importing Mistakes in South Africa – SSS

 Your goods are delivered to your address anywhere in South Africa.
 The entire process, from purchase to delivery, typically takes between 7 and 21 working days depending on the US store’s dispatch time and the shipment’s size.
 For a more detailed walkthrough, see our step-by-step import guide.

-How Long Does Shipping from the USA Take?
+How long does shipping from the USA take?

 Most courier shipments from the USA to South Africa arrive within 7 to 14 working days after the US store dispatches the item.
 Larger or heavier shipments that travel by air freight may take 14 to 21 working days.
 Customs clearance in South Africa typically adds 1 to 3 working days.